Convert 1 8th Inch To Mm

 The Growing Adoption of the Metric System

 The global trend is toward the increasing adoption of the metric system.
-While the United States still primarily uses the imperial system for everyday measurements, many industries, including science, technology, and international trade, have fully embraced the metric system.
+That said, while the United States still primarily uses the imperial system for everyday measurements, many industries, including science, technology, and international trade, have fully embraced the metric system.
 This shift is driven by the need for standardization, ease of use, and compatibility with international standards.

 Recent developments include efforts to promote metric education in schools and to encourage the use of metric units in government projects.
 While a complete transition to the metric system in the US faces political and cultural challenges, the benefits of standardization are becoming increasingly clear.